Douglas Fir Spring lies below Goat Mountain in the Yamnuska Natural Area, of Bow Valley.

 The descent on the slippery, steep, rocky slope proceeds carefully while careful observation is underway for side trails.
 Douglas Fir Spring pools may not be obvious from the main trail but, surely the massive, I mean massive, Douglas Fir trees which accompany the springs will be a dead giveaway.
 Views of Reed Lake, Yamnuska and shallow, green Crescent Lake are stunningly beautiful on the descent.

 Several detours on shallow path, or game trails, dwindle to nothing or are blocked by dead fall exceeding the expense of reasonable effort.
 Incredulously, the return to the bottom transpires without locating Douglas Fire Spring.
 This is marginally embarrassing.

 Usually, if one does not find something, they are possibly looking in the wrong place.
 There is a matrix of subsidiary trail and obviously, a junction or two somewhere along the route have been missed.
 Reality dictates it is unlikely there will be another opportunity for a second attempt this year, or perhaps ever.

 These evergreen blossoms, resplendent in bright sunshine are part of the entire surroundings loaded with countless visions and odors of new growth and the magic of prolific spring flowers.

-If Mélanie was here, she would be killing this.
+If friend and hiking partner Mélanie was here, she would be killing this.
 Fond memories of Perley Rock.